o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Material System](core-systems/materials/_index.md)*

 Material type
 : A material type defines how a material behaves and what properties the material has.
 Every material must have a material type.
 Some general examples of a material type are hair, skin, stone, and car paint.
-Atom provides physically-based rendered material types, such as StandardPBR and EnhancedPBR.
+Atom provides physically based rendered (PBR) material types, such as StandardPBR and EnhancedPBR.
 In the Atom documentation, the term "material type data" is used to disambiguate from the general concept of a "material type".

 Material types are stored in files with the `.materialtype` extension.